freealise/freealise/audionoise/readme.md

-to detect notes for readability and visual feedback display piano keys, fingering, notes and chord name (move away from the feet and backlight the screen)
+to detect notes for readability and visual feedback display piano keys, fingering, notes and chord name also do so for the downloaded part in midi or audio (move away from the feet, and backlight the screen)
 _
 do fft
 until spectrum is empty